JLESC/jlesc.github.io/_projects/energy_autonomic.md

 ## Results for 2020/2021

-{% person cerf_s %} started working as an Inria-funded postdoc on this project in October 2020.
-Using the jupyter notebook infrastructure and Grid'5000, we are in the process on designing and validating control-theory based approaches to the problem of power/performance efficiency, with RAPL as the main actuator.
+{% person cerf_s %} started working as an INRIA-funded postdoc on this project in October 2020.
+Using the Jupyter notebook infrastructure and Grid'5000, we are in the process on designing and validating control-theory based approaches to the problem of power/performance efficiency, with RAPL as the main actuator.
 We have identified our main objective for HPC systems: as applications